tedneward/Worldspine-DnD5e/Classes/Barbarian/Berserker.md

 ```
 def level3(npc):
-    npc.bonusactions.append("***Frenzy.*** For the duration of your rage you make a single melee weapon attack as a bonus action on each of your turns after this one.
-When your rage ends, you suffer one level of exhaustion.")
+    npc.append(BonusAction("Frenzy", "For the duration of your rage you make a single melee weapon attack as a bonus action on each of your turns after this one.
+When your rage ends, you suffer one level of exhaustion.") )
 ```

 ## Mindless Rage